bolotnikov/gamedevland/src/content/articles/ai-assisted-game-development.md

 Its job is to define the project rules:

-- how the engine starts;
-- how scenes are structured;
-- how FSM works;
-- where commands are executed;
-- where scene runtime state lives;
-- where game rules belong;
-- how components are attached to layout nodes;
-- how assets are loaded;
-- how prefabs are created;
-- how input is handled;
-- how tweens are owned;
-- how resize and screen state work.
+- scene flow: lifecycle, FSM, commands, scene services, domain model;
+- visual composition: layout nodes, components, actions, prefabs;
+- runtime systems: assets, input, tweens, audio, screen state, persistence;
+- boundaries: what belongs to the game and what belongs to the SDK.

 After that, an agent does not have to invent the structure every time.
 It should work inside the existing boundaries.

-In `Block Puzzle`, the scene class is almost empty:
+In <a href="https://github.com/gamedevland/block-puzzle" target="_blank" rel="noreferrer">Block Puzzle</a>, the scene class is almost empty:

 ```ts
 export class GameScene extends FsmDrivenScene {}